+Confused about C-Corporation vs. S-Corporation?
 Starting a business in California requires you to decide on a business structure.
-Two popular choices are C-Corporations and S-Corporations.
+Two popular choices are C-Corporation vs. S-Corporation.
 Both of these types of corporations offer limited liability protection to their owners, but there are several differences between them.
-In this blog post, we’ll explore the differences between a California C-Corporation and an S-Corporation to help you decide which is best for your business.
+In this blog post, we’ll explore the differences between a C-Corporation vs. S-Corporation to help you decide which is best for your business.
 As always, we recommend consulting with a business formation lawyer in Los Angeles to ensure that you are making the best decision for your business.

 Shareholders own a C-Corporation, which is a distinct legal entity.
 This type of corporation offers limited liability protection to its owners, which means that the shareholders are not personally liable for the corporation’s debts or legal liabilities.
 One of the biggest benefits of a C-Corporation is that it has unlimited growth potential, which makes it attractive to investors.
 It also offers a variety of tax benefits, such as the ability to deduct employee salaries and benefits, and the ability to carry over net operating losses.

 S-Corporation Overview | C-Corporation vs. S-Corporation